Dennis Kwok: Disqualification and dismissal

 Five weeks ahead of the (subsequently postponed) 2020 Hong Kong Legislative Council Election, on 30 July 2020, as Kwok prepared to defend his seat, the government stated that he was among a dozen pro-democracy candidates whose nominations were 'invalid', under an opaque process in which, nominally, civil servants – returning officers – assess whether, for instance, a candidate had objected to the enactment of the national security law, or was sincere in statements made disavowing separatism.
 On 11 November 2020, following a decision by the Standing Committee of the National People's Congress, Kwok was disqualified from Legislative Council along with Alvin Yeung, Kwok Ka-ki and Kenneth Leung.
 Hours later, 15 of their pro-democracy colleagues resigned from office in protest.

 Kwok announced on 21 November that he was resigning from politics after being disqualified.
 As reasons for his step, he cited his perception of being unable to advance his career in politics, as well as family reasons.
 He was reported in April 2021 to have moved to Canada.
 That same month, he announced that he had quit the Civic Party.

 Legal and academic career

 Following his departure from Hong Kong, in August 2021 Kwok was named as a Distinguished Scholar in the Asian Studies Program of Georgetown University’s School of Foreign Service.
 He also became a Senior Research Fellow at Harvard University's Kennedy School.

 Kwok joined with three other lawyers in May 2022 to form a legal practice in the United States.
 The firm, Elliott Kwok Levine & Jaroslaw LLP, focuses on commercial litigation and international arbitration, white-collar criminal defense, regulatory counseling, China-related corporate advisory work, international human rights, and antitrust.

+Citizenship

+Kwok renounced his Canadian citizenship in 2012 to become a Legco member.
+In April 2021, when his move to Canada had become public, it was also reported that he sought to regain Canadian citizenship.
+In 2024, the Hong Kong government revoked his HKSAR passport under the Article 23 Legislation, thus losing his Chinese citizenship and permanent residential rights in Hong Kong.